Xilinx/Alveo-Cards/docs/sc-troubleshooting.md

 - - -

-### `Flashable partition running on FPGA` displays GOLDEN and there is a partition displayed under `Flashable partitions installed in system`
+### GOLDEN partition running on FPGA

 When `xbmgmt flash --scan` command returns `GOLDEN ` under `Flashable partition running on FPGA` as shown below, the card is fresh from the factory or the has been returned to factory state.
+The partition displayed under `Flashable partitions installed in system` shows only the partitions available on the system.

  ```
  Card [0000:d3:00.0]